radiql/types-banking/README.md

 # types-banking
-A collection of data types commonly used in banking applications
+A collection of data types commonly used in banking stories